-Quantitative Implications After having discussed evidence that Coop's conduct is best described by pure profit maximization, we evaluate quantitatively the effect of Coop's conduct on market outcomes.
-To do so, we use our model to compute counterfactual prices and quantities corresponding to the four models of Coop conduct that are rejected by the test of Section 6, and compare them with the outcomes predicted by the profit maximization model.
-As a caveat, we only evaluate short-term competitive responses in prices, and do not capture changes in market structure due to entry and exit.
+Quantitative Implications After having discussed evidence that Coop's conduct is best described by pure profit maximization, we quantitatively evaluate the effect of Coop's conduct on market outcomes.
+To do so, we use our model to compute counterfactual prices and quantities corresponding to the four models of Coop conduct that are rejected by the test of Section 6, and compare them with the outcomes predicted by the profit maximization model.45 As a caveat, we only evaluate short-term competitive responses in prices and do not capture changes in market structure due to entry and exit.

-Panel A of Table 12 reports percentage changes in prices generated by comparing model 3 of pure profit maximization for Coop with alternative models corresponding to each column.
-As expected from the markup level in the industry, Coop's conduct matters for prices: full internalization of consumer surplus by Coop would drive down the average price by about 3.6%, and by about 18.5% in Coop supermarkets.
-The average price change mostly reflects Coop's own price adjustment.
-Competitors react to Coop's pricing, but this is quantitatively second-order because of the small cross-price elasticity estimate, which reflects the importance of differentiation in the industry.
+Panel A of Table 11 reports the percentage changes in prices generated by comparing model 3 of pure profit maximization for Coop with alternative models corresponding to each column.
+As expected from the markup level in the industry, Coop's conduct matters for prices: full internalization of consumer welfare by Coop would drive down the average price by about 3.6% across all chains, and by about 18.5% in Coop stores.
+The average price change mostly reflects Coop's own price adjustment; competitors react to Coop's pricing, but this is quantitatively second-order because of the small cross-price elasticity estimate.
+This also implies that the competitors' exit response to more pro-consumer conduct by Coop would also be limited.46